Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	e.
 In the new popup window, click on "Select a file" and browse file "FHIR Terminology.openapi+json.json" at loaction (../samples/fhir-terminology-service-integration/apim).
 		![](./images/CreateAPI2.png)

 	f.
-After you select the file, fileds will be filled with values as shown below, you can change values of "Display Name" and "Name" fileds.
+After you select the file, fields will be filled with values as shown below, you can change values of "Display Name" and "Name" fields.
 Click on "Create".
 		![](./images/CreateAPI3.png)

 	g.
 As shown below, API willget created with list of operations and backend is fhir service url for all operations.